Redneck Zombies: Release

 The film was released on VHS and DVD by Troma Entertainment.
 A new 20th anniversary edition of the film was released on DVD January 27, 2009.
 It includes the never before released soundtrack on CD.
 In 2022 the film was re-released by VHS Haven on a limited edition VHS.
+The film was released on blu-ray in 2023 by Degausser Video, a straight-to-video imprint of Vinegar Syndrome.